 Commissions have come from such organizations and individuals as eighth blackbird, the Orchestra of St. Luke’s, The Norfolk Chamber Music Festival , Timothy McAllister, the Moores School Percussion Ensemble, the Texas Music Festival, the Deer Valley Music Festival and the Juventas!
 New Music Ensemble.
 His works have been recorded on the Albany, Centaur and Blue Griffin labels, and are published by TrevCo, Seconda Prattica and Ever-Fixed Music.

 Mr. Maroney served on the faculty of the Yale School of Music from 2002-2004.
-He is currently Associate Professor of Music at the University of Houston’s Moores School of Music.
+He is currently Associate Professor of Music and Director of Graduate Studies at the University of Houston’s Moores School of Music.
 His academic pursuits include research on the music and life of Swiss composer Frank Martin, for which he was awarded a grant from the University of Houston for residency at the Paul Sacher Stiftung in Basel.
 Mr. Maroney is on the Artistic Board of Musiqa, Houston's composer-led new music presenting group.